ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 # vCenter Server overview
 {: #vc_vcenterserveroverview}

-VMware vCenter Server is a hosted private cloud that delivers the VMware vSphere stack as a service.
-The VMware environment is built on top of a minimum of three {{site.data.keyword.cloud}} bare metal servers and it offers shared network-attached storage and dedicated software-defined storage options.
-It also includes the automatic deployment and configuration of an easy-to-manage logical edge firewall, which VMware NSX powers.
+VMware vCenter Server® is a hosted private cloud that delivers the VMware vSphere® stack as a service.
+The VMware® environment is built on top of a minimum of three {{site.data.keyword.cloud}} bare metal servers and it offers shared network-attached storage and dedicated software-defined storage options.
+It also includes the automatic deployment and configuration of an easy-to-manage logical edge firewall, which VMware NSX® powers.
 {: shortdesc}

 In many cases, the entire environment can be provisioned in less than a day and the bare metal infrastructure can rapidly and elastically scale the compute capacity up and down as needed.

-After initial instance deployment, you can increase shared storage by ordering more Network File System (NFS) file shares from the {{site.data.keyword.slportal}} and by manually attaching them to all ESXi servers in a cluster.
-You can also take advantage of VMware vSAN as a storage option.
+After initial instance deployment, you can increase shared storage by ordering more Network File System (NFS) file shares from the {{site.data.keyword.slportal}} and by manually attaching them to all VMware ESXi™ servers in a cluster.
+You can also take advantage of VMware vSAN™ as a storage option.
 To increase the vSAN-based storage capacity of a vSAN cluster, you can add more ESXi servers post-deployment.

-For dedicated storage, see [NetApp ONTAP Select](/docs/vmwaresolutions?topic=vmwaresolutions-netapp).
+For dedicated storage, see [NetApp® ONTAP® Select](/docs/vmwaresolutions?topic=vmwaresolutions-netapp).

-For vCenter Server with NSX-V instances, if you purchased IBM-provided VMware licensing, you can upgrade the VMware NSX Base edition to Advanced or to Enterprise edition, and you can purchase more VMware components, such as VMware vRealize Operations.
+For vCenter Server with NSX-V instances, if you purchased IBM-provided VMware licensing, you can upgrade the VMware NSX Base edition to Advanced or to Enterprise edition, and you can purchase more VMware components, such as VMware vRealize® Operations™.
 You can also add IBM-Managed Services if you want to offload the day-to-day operations and maintenance of the virtualization, guest OS, or application layers.
 The {{site.data.keyword.cloud_notm}} Professional Services team is available to help you accelerate your journey to the cloud with migration, implementation, planning, and onboarding services.

 For vCenter Server with NSX-T instances, applying license updates is not supported.
-Also, only a limited number of add-on services are supported.
+Also, not all add-on services are supported for NSX-T instances.
 {:important}

 ## vCenter Server with NSX-V architecture